Fobya7/order-summary-component/README.md

 - I need to get better with organizing code; as in - what goes where, what should be it's own component, how to structure scss files.

+- Angular.
+Using interpolation and routing and so much more things I don't yet know about.

 - Typescript.
 Angular component and module classes seemed interesting, can't wait to do some serious coding.

+- SCSS.
+Will probably start with learning mixins and interpolation.